ionic-team/ionic-docs/docs/api/range.md

 ## Range Labels

 Labels and custom UI elements can be slotted on either side of the range by adding `slot="start"` or `slot="end"` to the element.
 The element can be any element, such as an `ion-label`, `ion-icon` or a `div`.
 If the directionality of the document is set to left to right (default), the contents slotted to the `start` position will display to the left of the range, where as contents slotted to the `end` position will display to the right of the range.
-In right-to-left directionality, this display is inverted.
+In right to left (rtl) directionality, this display is inverted.

 import SlotsPlayground from '@site/static/usage/range/slots/index.md';